 Precisely aligning flexible circuits and their respective components to fit their 3D packaging without putting stress on connection points.

-Designing your stackup with both the rigid and the flexible parts of the assembly integrated - just as the final product will be.
+Designing your stackup with both the rigid and the flexible of the assembly integrated - just as the final product will be.

 Shaping the final assembly of rigid and flexible PCBs to fit a product enclosure without producing stresses from bending the flex circuitry.

 On top of that, once the design is complete, there’s still the challenge of qualifying rigid-flex fabricators, which can prove a bit more difficult than standard rigid PCB fabs.
-With all of these added challenges, how can you ensure the integrity of your rigid-flex designs while avoiding the common issues not typically encountered in standard rigid board designs?
+With all of these added challenges, how can you ensure the integrity of your rigid-flex designs while avoiding the issues not typically encountered in standard rigid board designs?

 Master the Art of Rigid-Flex PCB Design

-Altium Designer® provides the most comprehensive set of tools for working with rigid-flex designs.
+Altium ® provides the most comprehensive set of tools for working with rigid-flex designs.
 Stackups can be fully mapped and then modeled in 3D.
 Teardrops and reliability enhancement techniques are simple and quick.
 And, you can select either ODB++ or IPC-2581 for formatting your manufacturing output data to ensure complete design intent communications.

 PCB design software that provides 3D modelling lets designers see exactly how the PCB assembly fits together.